xiaomi-research/r1-aqa/README.md

 - Large audio language models (LALMs) still lag far behind humans auditory-language reasoning, suggesting that the RL-based approaches warrant further explorations.

 Additional Notes:
 The entire training subset of AVQA consists of approximately 40k samples.
-However, We use only about 38k samples, because some data sources have become invalid，Other datasets using YouTube sources face a similar issue, such as AuidoSet.
+However, We use only about 38k samples, because some data sources have become invalid，Other datasets using YouTube sources face a similar issue, such as AudioSet.
 We believe that the missing 2k samples do not have a significant impact on the training results.

 ### Table: Accuracies (%) on MMAU Test-mini benchmark